 Pitcher's circle: This should have an 8-foot radius drawn in the same fashion as the high school pitcher's circle.

-Infield arc: This should be a 60-foot arc with its start at the center of the pitcher's plate.
+Infield arc: This should be a 60-foot arc with its start at the center of the pitcher's plate at the mound.